nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing the dashboard: ***dashboard***

-To keep track of a broad view of statistics of your clients, Connectify provides you with the ***dashboard*** command.
+To keep track of comprehensive statistics about your performance, Connectify provides you with the ***dashboard*** command.
-Use the ***dashboard*** command to view a summarised information of all your clients and their interactions with you in a single place.
+Use the ***dashboard*** command to view summarised information on your client interactions and your important follow-ups.
-This page also shows you upcoming follow-ups that you have to do.

 **Format**
 ````text